Code completion

 This type of completion speeds up selection of files and folders.
 The dialog used for that purpose is called rather often, for example, when you specify the installation folder of an external tool or a Version Control engine or configure a PHP interpreter.

-Open the Select Path dialog by choosing Open File on the File menu or by clicking Browse
+Open the Select Path dialog by choosing on the menu or by clicking Browse

 next to the field where a path is required.